Oga Bello: Early life and education

-Salami is a native of Pakata Oloje, Ilorin, Kwara State, he was born on the 9th of May 1953 in Lagos State where he had both his primary and secondary education.
+Salami is a native of Pakata Oloje, Ilorin, Kwara State.
+He was born on the 9th of May 1953 in Lagos State where he had both his primary and secondary education.

-Adebayo Salami attended Adebodun Commercial School, and later went to, Lagos Drama School, a school affiliated with University of Lagos.
+Adebayo Salami attended Adebodun Commercial School, and later went to Lagos Drama School, a school affiliated with the University of Lagos.

 Career

 He began his acting career in 1964, with a group called Young Concert Party, under the leadership of Ojo Ladipo, popularly known as Baba Mero.
 After a few years, the group changed its name to Ojo Ladipo Theatre Group and later metamorphosed into Awada Kerikeri Theatre Group.
 Following the demise of Ojo Ladipo in 1978, Salami took the mantle of leadership of the group, which brought him into the limelight.

 He featured in the first Yoruba film, Ajani Ogun, in which the late Adeyemi Afolayan, the father of Kunle Afolayan and Gabriel Afolayan, plays the lead role.

 He was also featured in a movie titled Kadara by Adeyemi Afolayan (Ade Love).
 He later featured in the popular Nigerian comedy series Comedy half-hour with the stage name Oga Bello.

 He produced his first movie, Ogun Ajaye, in 1985, from the stable of Awada Kerikeri.

 Since 1985, he has produced, directed, and featured in several Yoruba movies.

 He was a pioneer member of the Association of Nigerian Theatre Arts Practitioners, and also served as president of the association.